yheechan/SBFL_dataset_generator/README.md

   --spectra_data        Generates spectrum-based data with selected Failing &
                         Passing TC.
   --criteria_data       Generates CSV file for all TC to a criteria.
+  --criteria_per_BUG    Generates CSV file for all TC to a criteria per BUG.
   --relation_data       Generates TC-to-TC relation csv on per-file, per-
                         function, per-line intersections.
   --list_tc             Generates a text file containing the list of test